The Role of the Tutor/Language Advisor

 - Explain to the student that they must meet you in the lobby for each session.

-- Explain your role as the Tutor/Language Advisor.
+- Explain your role as the Tutor/Coach.
 (You are there to help the student improve his/her study skills, test taking, time management, reading comprehension, writing, and understanding of course content).

 - Get a copy of the syllabus for the student's file.